-Members of the Executive Committee also participate in an international healthcare plan and to an executive life insurance.
-Executive Committee members are also provided with certain executive perquisites such as a company car and other benefits in kind.
-Executive Committee members that were previously or are now on assignment internationally with UCB can receive additional benefits in kind in line with our Corporate International Mobility policies.
-These may include (but are not limited to): relocation, housing allowance, home leave, tax and social security equalization.
+Members of the Executive Committee are provided with certain executive benefits and perquisites in line with their contractual location such as a company car, life insurance and other benefits in kind available.
+Executive Committee members, when on international assignment with UCB, would be entitled to additional benefits in kind in line with our Corporate International Mobility policies.
+These may include relocation, housing allowance, home leave, tax and social security equalization.
+Executive Committee members also participate in an international healthcare plan.
 Benefits arising from these policies are disclosed in the Remuneration Report in the section Compensation of the Chief Executive Officer and the Executive Committee ("Other Benefits").

-VARIABLE REMUNERATION COMPONENTS
+VARIABLE REMUNERATION

-Target variable compensation levels (bonus and long-term incentives or "LTI") are set considering the median market level of our compensation peer group and are disclosed in the Remuneration Report These targets are subject to the application of performance multipliers which consider company performance, individual results as well as individual behaviors and a holistic consideration of long-term value creation for patients.
+Target variable compensation levels (bonus and long-term incentives or "LTI") are set considering the median market level of our compensation peer group and are disclosed in the Remuneration Report.
+These targets are subject to the application of performance multipliers which consider both company performance and individual results and behaviors, including how the executive is contributing to driving long-term value creation.

 Both the short-term (bonus) and long-term incentives consider performance against targets which are set by the Board.
-Throughout the performance period, the ongoing achievements are monitored and at the moment of vesting or payout, the final results are validated by the corporate finance department before final approval by the Audit Committee and the Board.
+Throughout the performance period, the ongoing performance is monitored and at the moment of vesting or payout, the final results are validated by the relevant department before final approval by the Audit Committee and the Board.